-So, you're in the planning stage of your wedding and it's time to pick a photographer: that alone is a difficult task but there's an added layer of stress that comes along with it: once you've found the right photographer, how do you make sure they get all the right photos of the memories you want to cherish for eternity?
+So, you're in the planning stage of your wedding, and it's time to pick a photographer: that alone is a difficult task.
+Still, there's an added layer of stress that comes along with it: once you've found the right photographer, how do you make sure they get all the right photos of the memories you want to cherish for eternity?
 When you're meeting with and deciding on a photographer to use on your wedding day, keep these 13 ideas in mind to ensure they capture all of the important moments for you to look back on with love.

 1 - Hanging the dresses

-This one is an age old classic and something that Brides we’ve worked with always cherish.
-Wherever you plan on getting ready, there’ll always be a nice doorway or arch or, at the very least, the back of a door to catch a few sneaky images of your wedding dress hanging up.
-Don’t forget to have your photographer snap some of your beautiful bridesmaids dresses as well.
+This one is an age-old classic and something that Brides we've worked with always cherish.
+Wherever you plan on getting ready, there'll always be a lovely doorway or arch or, at the very least, the back of a door to catch a few sneaky images of your wedding dress hanging up.
+Then, of course, don't forget to have your photographer snap some of your beautiful bridesmaid's dresses as well.

 2 - The Accessories

-Along with the dress, you’ll want all the little things that make up your overall look on your big day: your shoes, your bouquet and jewellery are all great things to capture memories of.
+Along with the dress, you'll want all the little things that make up your overall look on your big day: your shoes, your bouquet, and jewelry are all great things to capture memories of by your photographer.

 (Pictured: Bridgettes ring + flowers on her wedding day)